trnsrt/ts/_drafts/liquid.md

 - Differences with Lightning Network
 - Lightning
 - is a not-for-profit organization
-- is a second layer on top of Bitcoin
+- is a second layer on top of Bitcoin,
+- useful for payments and small transactions (more P2P transactions)

 - Liquid
 - For profit organization
 - is another blockchain (side-chain) tied to Blockchain
 - Relies on Bitcoin anonymity and censorship resistance
 - However fees are going to developers rather than miners (just like Lightning Network)
+- Useful for large transactions which require fast execution